 Related: Honda City SX8- The Game Changer

 More interestingly the fifth gen got immensely popular when “Fast and the Furious” movie was released in 2001.
 A lot of people got hold of the fifth gens from used car market for modifications while a lot of them ended up being riced.
-You may still come across plenty of 5th gens with huge spoilers, extended bumpers and loud mufflers to imitate the Civic from the movie.
+You may still come across plenty of 5th gens with huge spoilers, extended bumpers and loud mufflers to imitate the Civic from that movie.

 The car was also commonly referred as ‘Dolphin’ in our market due to its low-flat hood and a raised cabin resembling a dolphin’s snout.
 Despite having the shortest production period in Pakistan, the 5th gen remained a popular car among used car buyers and enthusiasts alike for a long period of time before it started to lose its popularity.